Corrections and Retractions Policy

 Post-Publication Updates and Retractions

-IJPSC distinguishes between different types of post-publication amendments:
+IJPSC distinguishes between the following types of post-publication changes:

-- Corrigendum for author corrections that do not affect the article’s conclusions
+- Corrigendum – Author-initiated corrections that do not affect the study’s conclusions

-- Addendum for additional content provided after publication
+- Addendum – Supplementary information added after publication

-- Retraction for articles found to contain serious errors or ethical violations
+- Retraction – Removal of reliability due to major errors or ethical violations

-All updates are assigned a unique DOI and clearly linked to the original version using the Crossmark infrastructure.
+All post-publication updates are assigned unique DOIs and are permanently linked to the original article via Crossmark infrastructure.

 Handling of Updated and Retracted Content